firstname.lastname@example.org, attend on-campus or online

 Our vision is to advance the frontiers of knowledge.
 Advanced video, computer, and networking technologies do and will continue to link Counselor Education graduate students and faculty with regional, state, national and international partners in teaching, research and service endeavors designed to offer hope to persons with the least access to educational and career opportunities afforded by life in the 21st century.

-- Completed online application, department application form, resume and non-refundable application fee
+- Completed online application, resume and non-refundable application fee

 - GRE or MAT Scores